lexibank/nashcolorterms/README.md

-# Loss of color terms not demonstrated.
+# CLDF dataset derived from Nash's "Loss of color terms not demonstrated." from 2017.

 Cite the source dataset as